Skip to content

 CONTAINER_CLI=podman ./install.sh

-If you have this file ~/.docker/config.json, delete or rename it if you see this error: error getting credentials - err: exec: "docker-credential-desktop": executable file not found in $PATH.
+If you see this error, delete or rename the ~/.docker/config.json file: error getting credentials - err: exec: "docker-credential-desktop": executable file not found in $PATH.

 Terminal window